-As we scour the walls of the various leather and textile suppliers, we generally go in with an open mind of what we are looking for.
+As we scour the walls and swatch books of the various leather and textile suppliers, we generally go in with an open mind of what we are looking for.
 There is usually a loose outline in terms of palette but quite often a material will find you and that's where the magic really begins.
 Normally when you are looking for something else.
 From a supplier who you would least expect to have that special radical magic.

 During the design phase of every style, and as we are walking through the markets, we often go back and forth talking about 'the handle' of certain materials, especially with leathers but it can also apply to textiles too.